-14. The basic documents of this Court do not expressly provide for translation of documents for defendants.
+13. The basic documents of this Court do not expressly provide for translation of documents for defendants.
 However, they do provide for "the use of an interpreter."
-The Practice Direction provides for filing of pleadings in Khmer (the language all the current defendants understand) and one other official language.
+The Practice Direction provides for filing of pleadings in Khmer (the language all the current Charged Persons understand) and one other official language.
 Likewise, the basic instruments of other similar tribunals do not expressly delineate the scope of a defendant's translation rights.
 The International Criminal Court ("ICC") provides the clearest enunciation of a defendant's translation rights.
-It guarantees free assistance of an interpreter and such translations as are necessary to meet the requirements of fairness, if any of the proceedings or documents presented in the Court were not in a language which the defendant fully understood or spoke.
-The European Court of Human Rights ("ECHR") requires
+It guarantees free assistance of an interpreter and such translations as are necessary to meet the requirements of fairness if any of the proceedings of or documents presented in the Court were not in a language which the defendant fully understood and spoke.
+The European Court of Human Rights ("ECHR") requires the translation or interpretation of all those documents that are necessary for the defendant to

-&lt;sup>14 Translation Decision, para.
-C3.

-Translation Decision, para.
+&lt;sup>17 Translation Decision, para.
 A4.

-&lt;sup>16 Translation Decision, para.
+&lt;sup>18 Translation Decision, para.
 E2.

+&lt;sup>19 Translation Decision, para.
+E3.